The 3AM Wake-Up Fix: 8 Things That Actually Work

 Three escalating interventions, cheapest first:

-• Lower the thermostat to 65°F at night.
+• Turn your bedroom into a freezer.
 Free.
 Most thermostats let you schedule a temperature drop for sleep hours.

-• Cooling mattress topper or sheet.
+• Add a cooling mattress to your bed linens.
 If your mattress retains heat (most memory foam does), a breathable cotton or eucalyptus topper meaningfully cools the surface.

-• Active temperature-regulating cover.
+• Think about a temperature adjusting cover.
 The Eight Sleep Pod or ChiliPad Cube actively chill or heat the bed to a programmed curve.
 Expensive, but the right move if you and your partner have very different temperature preferences.

 Recommended cooling setup